Tent Buying Guide 2023

 If you want to camp in remote locations or you have all year round camping plans, looking to get a more resilient tent may be required.
 Mountain tents are designed for rougher weather and extended trips.
 The design will have a lower profile in the wind, often making use of geodesic designs for stability, rigidity and ease of pitching.
 What you need to ask yourself is, "Why am I buying a tent?"
 If you know you're looking for something specific, then you'll be in a much better positon to thin down the available options!

 Dome style tents are a favourite for family and low-level trekking adventures as they provide more headroom and space versus their ground footprint.
 Dome tents are simple to pitch and are best placed in more sheltered camp spots.
 If you're looking for a basic starter tent then this is probably the best design to start looking at.
-With a wide range of options in this category there's options for beginners and camping experts alike.t 2.7kg and very easy to pitch, the tent also has a useful pitching extended porch.Shop Online
+With a wide range of options in this category there's options for beginners and camping experts alike.
+For a reliable 2 person dome tent at a competitive price point, check out the spacious Salewa Denali II.Shop Online

 Air Tents have been regarded as breakthrough in the world of camping.
-For a few years now they have proven themselves to be sturdy, hard wearing with a fast pitch time.
-Compared to a poled tent the air tent uses a canvas or canvas type sleeve to encase and inner tube which is inflated to provide the strength required to hold the tent up.
-Most popular air tents have one single bedroom opening to a tunnel tent such as the Vango Santo Air 400 Tent.
-Multi room air tents are available such as the Eurohike Geunus Air 800.Shop Online
+For a few years now, they have proven themselves to be sturdy, hard wearing and even boast a speedy pitch time.
+Unlike a poled tent, air tents use inflatable canvas inner tubes to support their structure.
+Most popular air tents have one single bedroom opening to a tunnel tent such as the Berghaus Air 400.Shop Online

-With so many different options available for tents, it's important to look out for key features that you think you might require.
-Keeping a checklist of things your tent will need will help you to make decisions about what design, weight, style, and function your tent has.
-We've noted some of the key details to look out for when it comes to looking for your next tent.
+With so many different options available when it comes to tents, it's important to look out for key features that you think you might require.
+Keeping a checklist of things your tent will need should help you to make decisions about what design, weight, style, and function.
+We've noted some of the key details to look out for when it comes to looking for your next tent...

-Flysheet – The flysheet is the protective outer layer of the tent that keeps out the elements.
-A tent’s flysheet can be made of a number of materials, with nylon (for performance) and polyester (for lower level use) being the most popular.
+Flysheet: The flysheet is the protective outer layer of the tent that keeps out the elements.
+A tent’s flysheet can be made from a wide range of different materials, with nylon (for performance) and polyester (for lower level use) being the most popular.
 For all weather protection, flysheets tend to be coated with a waterproof layer such as PU (polyurethane) or silicone elastomer to help shed water.
 Although a silicone elastomer treatment will increase the cost of a tent, it will also protect the flysheet better and increase the lifespan of the tent.
 Most tent flysheets have taped seams, giving full waterproof protection.

-Inner Tent Structure – The inner section of a tent can be made from any number of materials, depending on budget, climate and intended use.
+Inner Tent Structure: The inner section of a tent can be made from any number of materials, depending on budget, climate and intended use.
 Some are made using a large proportion of mesh for maximum breathability and minimum weight when travelling in hot conditions.
 Others are made from nylon or polyester for maximum durability and protection for use in colder or more extreme conditions.
 All inners are designed to allow air flow so that condensation build up is kept to a minimum.
-Also, the majority of tent inners are made using light coloured fabric to allow maximum light into the tent.

-Poles – The difference between poles can have a huge bearing on the cost, stability, weight and durability of a tent.
+Poles: Difference between poles can have a huge bearing on the cost, stability, weight and durability of a tent.
 Basic tents often use fibreglass poles that are cheaper to manufacture and are suitable for use in milder, low level conditions.
-They can break under strain such as strong winds and rugged terrain, but are generally easy and cheap to replace.
-All-performance tents use aluminium poles which are much stronger and generally lighter than fibreglass poles but this also means they are more expensive to produce.
-There are also many different grades and thickness of aluminium pole, each specifically designed to give the best combination of lightness, strength and value for money depending on the design and intended use of the tent.
+Fibreglass poles can break under strain (such as strong winds and rugged terrain) but are generally easy and cheap to replace.
+All-performance tents use aluminium poles which are much stronger and generally lighter than fibreglass poles, but this also means they are more expensive to produce.
+There are also many different grades and thickness of aluminium pole, each specifically designed to provide the desired combination of lightness, strength and value for money depending on the design and intended use of the tent.

 If you want to make the most of your camping adventures and prolong the lifespan of your tent, looking after it well and planning some maintenence is worth thinking about.
 When planning your next trip, you should also be thinking about factoring in some time beforehand to get your gear ready for the elements.
 Before setting off on a camping trip, it is important to know how to pitch your tent.
 There is nothing worse than trying to pitch an unfamiliar tent when it is cold, wet and windy!
 If you are taking your new tent, practice pitching it at low level before you set off.
 It is also a good idea to make sure you have all tent components (pegs, guy lines etc.) and they are in good working order.